TakashiYoshinaga/Oculus-Quest-Interaction-Sample/README.md

 # WebVR Interaction Sample for Oculus Quest
 Primitive sample of interaction between controllers and virtual objects for Oculus Quest.
-You can experience just by opening web site by using web browser of Oculus Quest since this sample was made with A-Frame.<br>
+You can experience just by opening web site by using web browser of Oculus Quest since this sample was made with A-Frame.<br><br>
+You can learn how to:<br>
+1) get input data of right/left controllers.<br>
+2) manipulate object with raycaster library for A-Frame.<br>
+3) teleport without walking on foot.<br>
+4) shoot bullet by applying physics in vr environment.<br><br>
 Please see also following repository if you are finding a primitive sample of getting input from controller.<br>
 https://github.com/TakashiYoshinaga/Oculus-Quest-Input-Sample